 Betaine is composed of the amino acid glycine which is attached to three methyl groups.
 There are two major functions that betaine undertakes in the body.
 It acts as a methyl donor and also as an osmolyte.
 Betaine is rich in methyl groups.
 A methyl group is a special kind of hydrogen and carbon molecule that can be transferred around the body via a process known as methylation.
 This process is a critical component of numerous physiological processes, including protein function and genetic activities.
 Betaine is known as a “methyl donor,” because it has so many of these methyl groups to distribute around the body.
 Additionally, betaine is an osmolyte.
 An osmolyte is a compound that affects the process of osmosis by creating fluid level balance outside and inside of cells.
 The consequence of imbalanced fluid levels can be cellular rupture or cellular shrinkage, dependent upon whether there’s excess fluid on the inside or the outside of the cell.
 Severe imbalance can ultimately cause the cell to die.

 In order to digest food, your stomach must have adequate acid levels.
 Without sufficient acid levels, the food you eat will not be entirely broken down, which means that you will be unable to absorb all the nutrients provided by your food.
-Consequently, insufficient acid levels (called Hypochlorhydria) can lead to nutritional deficiencies which, in turn, may put you at an increased risk of developing a variety of health and hormone issues.

 The acid that carries the biggest workload in the digestive process is hydrochloric acid or HCl.
 Without enough HCl in your stomach, you will suffer from digestive dysfunction.
 If you are over 50, the chance that you are not producing enough hydrochloric acid stands at around 50%.
 Luckily, there is a compound of betaine that is frequently used to aid this digestive issue.
 Betaine hydrochloride is a compound that consists of betaine and hydrochloride and is naturally found in beets.
 The most popular composition of betaine supplements is betaine HCl.
 When taken as a digestive supplement, betaine HCl (hydrochloride) promotes production of additional hydrochloric acid in the stomach, which aids digestion.
 It assists in the absorption of B12, calcium, iron and proteins.
-It is also thought to prevent fungi and bacteria from overproducing by ensuring that you have adequate levels of acid to kill them.
-People who suffer from candida (yeast overgrowth) often have a low level of stomach acid.

 The symptoms of low stomach acid often mirror those of high stomach acid, so it’s important to be tested in order to determine if betaine HCl supplementation could be helpful for you.
 Betaine HCl supplementation should be avoided by people who have peptic ulcers.
 Hydrochloric acid could also be detrimental to a person with severe atrophic gastritis or inflammation along the stomach wall.